heerooin/education/README.md

 ## About CSV AND PANDAS

 The module accepts csv and xlsx files and provides a list of dictionaries with operations.
 The current task is to process financial transactions

+## OOP

+Two functions have been added that define classes for working with these categories and products.